 While technology and online spaces have brought opportunities to build sisterhood in solidarity, they have also opened the door to anonymous and targeted gender-based violence and harassment.

-The unrestricted sharing of information also allows misogynist groups to thrive despite their hateful messages that are harmful and hurtful to the lives of women, girls, and gender diverse people.
+The unrestricted sharing of information also allows misogynist groups to thrive despite their hateful messages that are harmful and hurtful to the lives of women, girls, and gender perse people.

 Women are more likely to face sexual harassment, cyberstalking, cyberbullying and other forms of online abuse.
 This can cause fear and anxiety, limiting their ability to participate in online activities and often spills over into their lives away from technology.